 Replace Worn Windshield Wipers

 Icy winter conditions cause a lot of wear on your wiper blades; you will need to replace them to prepare you car for summer if they are worn.
 Inspect your wipers by lifting the arm to see if the bottom edge is still flat and in one piece.
-If you notice they are making a chattering sound or leaving streaks, this is also assign they should be replaced.
+If you notice they are making a chattering sound or leaving streaks, this is also a sign they should be replaced.

 The warmer season is also bug season.
 This means you will be using your wipers and windshield washing fluid a lot more, so you want to make sure your fluid is topped off.
 You can also buy special washing fluids that are formulated to help clean off bugs to make sure your field of vision is not compromised.